opencv/opencv/modules/ml/doc/expectation_maximization.rst

 **References:**

 *
-    Bilmes98 J. A. Bilmes.
-A Gentle Tutorial of the EM Algorithm and its Application to Parameter Estimation for Gaussian Mixture and Hidden Markov Models.
+    Bilmes98 J. A. Bilmes. *A Gentle Tutorial of the EM Algorithm and its Application to Parameter Estimation for Gaussian Mixture and Hidden Markov Models*.
 Technical Report TR-97-021, International Computer Science Institute and Computer Science Division, University of California at Berkeley, April 1998.

 .. index:: CvEMParams